kinwahlai/kinwahlai.github.io/_posts/blog/2015-07-12-auto-login-grails-functional-test.md

 ### Using the new service with Geb

 Ok, the Grails service is ready now, how do auto login my Geb browser?
-For me, i created this method in my cucumber World.
+For me, i created the method below in my cucumber World.
+I tried to address the logout issue by deleting all cookies.
+This will ensure that new session id created for new login.

 ~~~ groovy
 public void injectLoginCookie(String username, String password = "pass") {